 \subsubsection{Fixed points in $d=3$}

-In $d=3$ the number of UV fixed points as a function of $M$, which we treat as a continuous parameter, is depicted schematically in Figure \ref{fig:fixed-points-d3}.
-Figure \ref{fig:fixed-points-d3} also depicts the stability of each fixed point, and arranges the fixed points in order of increasing value of the potential, which indicates which flows are possible.
+In $d=3$ the number of UV fixed-points as a function of $M$, which we treat as a continuous parameter, is depicted schematically in Fig. \ref{fig:fixed-points-d3}.
+Fig. \ref{fig:fixed-points-d3} also depicts the stability of each fixed-point, and arranges the fixed-points in order of increasing value of the potential, which indicates which flows are possible.

-For large values of $M$, there are 6 interacting fixed points.
-We could determine two of these fixed points, $[A^+]$ and $[B^+]$, analytically for arbitrary $M$ in $d=3$ -- these are presented in section \ref{all-m-solutions-2}.
-In addition there are four fixed points, $[D^+]$, $[D^-]$, $[E^+]$ and $[E^-]$, which we could only determine numerically. $[E^-]$ emerges as a fixed point solution for $M>3.29$. $[D^-]$ and $[E^+]$ emerge as solutions when $M>11.8$.
-We present the numerical values of coupling constants and anomalous dimensions of all the fixed points that exist when $d=3$ and $M=4$ in Table \ref{tab:m4}.
+For large values of $M$, there are 6 interacting fixed-points.
+We could determine two of these fixed-points, $[A^+]$ and $[B^+]$, analytically for arbitrary $M$ in $d=3$ -- these are presented in section \ref{all-m-solutions-2}.
+In addition there are four fixed-points, $[D^+]$, $[D^-]$, $[E^+]$ and $[E^-]$, which we could only determine numerically. $[E^-]$ emerges as a fixed-point solution for $M>3.29$. $[D^-]$ and $[E^+]$ emerge as solutions when $M>11.8$.
+We present the numerical values of coupling constants and anomalous dimensions of all the fixed-points that exist when $d=3$ and $M=4$ in Table \ref{tab:m4}.
 A similar table for $M=14$ is given in Table \ref{tab:m13}.
-We also determined asymptotic expressions for these fixed points in the limit of $M \gg 1$, which are given in Table \ref{tab:largem}.
+We also determined asymptotic expressions for these fixed-points in the limit of $M \gg 1$, which are given in Table \ref{tab:largem}.